 My Review: At its core, this is the story of one young man coming to terms with the sudden arrival of adulthood, and having to learn to stand on his own, despite the plans that everyone else seems to be making for his life.
 Ships is a well constructed tale set in a well-conceived universe, told simply, and with sensitivity for the protagonist and his situation.
 I thoroughly enjoyed it.

 So what’s next?
 With Michael’s origin story out of the way, the stage is ...
 Read more

 My Blurb: When a famous writer is murdered, his estranged son Ross returns for the funeral and is quickly plunged into the unfamiliar community of fantasy geeks and role playing nerds.
 So when he learns that the fantastical world of his father’s fiction actually exists, Ross quickly crosses over to hunt the killer down, but soon realizes that he may have acted too hastily, because he’s now lost in a world of gun-slingers and monsters where the rules make no sense.
 And Ross hasn’t read the books.

 My Review: Whirlwind is one of those rare indie books that pulls everything together.
 Its strong writing, vivid imagination and intriguing characters all combine to keep you riveted to the page.
 Hunt’s prose is a delightful surprise in the often plodding swampland of indie publishing, and his ear for language and turns of phrase are of a quality that I only expect to see from upper-echelon, traditionally published authors.

 Having said all that, I enjoyed the first half better than the second, and for this I blame the plot.
-Ross’s objective never properly ...
+Ross’s objective never properly emerges, and without a clear ...
 Read more